ropbear/lfbr/README.md

 In general, the content is viewed on youtube.

 1. Check show notes for a "Literature" or "recommendations" timestamp
-2. Hover over timeline to check frames for book covers displayed on screen.
+2. Hover over timeline to check frame thumbnails for book covers displayed on screen.
 3. Search for topical books written by the guest, choose the most popular, relevant one.

 This is by no means set in stone, nor does the book _have_ to appear or be mentioned in the podcast audio.